In antiphospholipid syndrome (APS), the immune system produces abnormal antibodies which make the blood stickier than normal.

-Deep vein thrombosis (DVT) is one of the most common symptoms of Hughes syndrome.
-DVT is when a blood clot develops inside one of the larger and deeper veins in your body, usually inside the calf or thigh.
+Deep vein thrombosis (DVT) is one of the most common conditions that can occur as a result of APS.
+It is a blood clot that develops inside one of the body's larger, deeper veins, usually in the calf or thigh.

-pain, swelling and tenderness in one of your legs (usually the calf)
+pain, swelling and tenderness in one of your legs (usually only one leg is affected)

 - a heavy ache in the affected area

 - warm skin in the area of the clot